 Following the motto ‘team happiness delivered’, Perkbox believes that exceptional workplaces start with happy employees.
 It’s building a culture around this principle, married with a sharp eye for market demand, that has helped the business grow from a two-man-band to the rapidly expanding 250-employee-strong company that it is today.

-Founded in 2015 as the brainchild of Saurav Chopra and Chieu Cao, Perkbox has transformed the face of employee engagement with an innovative staff benefits platform – now number one in the market and used by over 7,000 companies across the UK.
+Founded in 2015 as the brainchild of Saurav Chopra and Chieu Cao, Perkbox (external link) has transformed the face of employee engagement with an innovative staff benefits platform – now number one in the market and used by over 7,000 companies across the UK.

 Setting out, their mission was to provide a service that would help small and medium enterprises (SMEs) grow and succeed, though employee engagement wasn’t their original focus.
 The duo began their venture in the realm of stationary sales and B2B lead generation, before adapting to market needs and developing the Perkbox model in 2015.

 So, what are the secrets behind Perkbox’s success?
 CEO and co-founder, Saurav Chopra shares the secrets behind the Perkbox story, the challenges they have faced and the risks they have taken to get where they are today.

 Success doesn’t always come the first time around

 The key to new-business success is identifying a gap in the market and using this to develop a USP that will differentiate the product or service from competition – easier said than done, right?

 For Chopra and Cao it was a matter of ‘third time lucky’ when it came to developing a USP that would get their start-up off the ground.